-A Singapore-based food biotechnology company has developed a technology that can enhance the bioavailability of nutrients present in plant-based ingredients by removing the anti-nutritional factors (ANF) present in the same.
-This also helps in increasing the adoption of these ingredients as they overcome the key challenge that hinders the adoption of plant-based foods in various processed foods, namely decreased bioavailability of nutrients.
+This innovation is a breakthrough in the field of nutrient absorption.
+A food biotechnology company has developed a technology that improves the bioavailability of nutrients present in plant-based ingredients by removing the anti-nutritional factors (ANF) present in the ingredients.
+This also helps in increasing the adoption of these ingredients as they overcome the key challenge that hinders the adoption of plant-based foods in various processed foods, namely lower bioavailability of nutrients.

 The three-step process increases the health benefits derived from the ingredients when used in the manufacture of various processed foods and beverages.
-The company is also working on manufacturing ready-to-eat (RTE) food and beverage products across categories, such as breakfast cereals, snacks, and beverages using the developed process.
+Some examples that have been successful with the technology are wheat, amaranth, soy beans, oats and chocolates.
+In addition, it is developing the know-how for ready-to-eat (RTE) food and beverage products across categories, such as breakfast cereals and snacks.

 The technology is mainly intended for plant-based ingredients and it involves three main steps: